ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/rte.md

     </div>

 ## Text-only mode
-If you pass the parameter `text_only="yes"` to RTE template tags, all the HTML tags will be removed from the content, leaving only the text.
+If you pass the parameter `text_only="yes"` to RTE template tags, all HTML tags will be removed from the content, leaving only the text.

     {rte_field text_only="yes"}